keithasaurus/koda-validate/README.md

     Employee,
     key("title", StringValidator(not_blank, MaxLength(100), preprocessors=[strip])),
     key("name", StringValidator(not_blank, preprocessors=[strip])),
-    # After we've validated individual fields, we may want to validate them as a whole
+    # After we've validated individual fields, we may want to validate them together
     validate_object=no_dwight_regional_manager,
 )

-# the fields are valid but the object as a whole is not.
+# the fields are valid individually, but the object as a whole is not
 assert employee_validator(
     {
         "title": "Assistant Regional Manager",